 To the left, you will find the “study area” with a sofa bed and a gorgeous balcony with views to the recreation area.
 The balcony is an excellent addition to the warm days when you want to enjoy some Summer breeze in the evening and have a glass (or two) of wine.

 The living room also has a balcony with French features.
 Delicate and elegant.
 The space between the bedroom and the other rooms is also something to highlight.

 You can use the kitchen during the day and the other spaces won`t be smelling food.
 I guess the many windows and balconies in this charming apartment has helped to solve the issue.

 By the way, the kitchen is well-equipped with a super coffee maker that saved my life after our battle to find coffee and milk at the supermarket.

 Don’t get me wrong, Bratislava has everything you need in terms of food and drinks.
 But you need to know the lingo to get it right sometimes.

-And if you may be wondering how the bathroom is in this place, I can tell you that it’s the best room from the whole flat.
+And if you may be wondering how the bathroom is in this place, I can tell you that it’s the best room in the whole flat.